 Standard VII(B) – Reference to CFA Institute, the CFA Designation, and the CFA Program

 Members must follow criteria for designating their membership or involvement in CFA programs.
-It prohibits the misleading use or reference to the CFA charterholder or candidate status in order to gain personal or professional favors.
+It prohibits the misleading use or reference to the CFA charterholder status in order to gain personal or professional favors.

 Readings 4 and 5: GIPS